tenaciousRas/angular2-rails-seed/README.md

 npm start
 bundle exec rails server
 ```
 "npm start" will launch webpack module bundler in "watch" mode.
 Any changes to the static assets in frontend/src will cause webpack to re-bundle the assets.
+This process will lock the command-line waiting for changes, so you will either need to open a new terminal or run it in the background to execute the following command.

+"bundle exec rails server" starts the Rails server at port 3000.
+To bind to an IP other than "localhost" use the "-b [host-IP]" opion.

 ## NG2-Rails-Seed

 The information below applies to the Angular2 project in frontend/src.
 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.

-### Development server
+### NG Development server
-Run `ng serve` for a dev server.
+[deprecated] Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+[deprecated] - Use the Rails server w/webpack.
+NG serve must be run from the /frontend folder for it to work.

 ### Code scaffolding